-According to the United States Department of Transportation (USDOT), about one in three motor vehicle-related deaths were caused by drunk drivers in 2015, or 10,265 people.
+According to the United States Department of Transportation (USDOT), about one in three motor vehicle-related deaths were caused by drunk drivers in 2015 or 10,265 people.
 The legal blood alcohol concentration (BAC) limit for drivers may be 0.08, or 0.04 for truck drivers, but any level of impairment increases the chances of a mistake that can lead to a deadly crash.
-If the accident you were injured in was caused by an impaired driver, you have the right to take legal action to fight for the compensation you need to cover any damages or medical bills you may have incurred.
+If the accident you were injured by was caused by an impaired driver, you have the right to take legal action to fight for the compensation you need to cover any damages or medical bills you may have incurred.

 If you were seriously injured by a drunk driver, you deserve the chance to fight for your rights through the legal system.
-At Fleming, Nolen & Jez, our Houston car accident lawyers have helped tens of thousands of clients secure the compensation they need to move on with their lives after a crash.
+At Fleming, Nolen & Jez, our car accident lawyers have helped tens of thousands of clients secure the compensation they need to move on with their lives after a crash.
 With more than 170 years of collective experience, our team understands the steps you need to take to secure the compensation you need.
 Reach out to us today to learn more about what we can do for you.

 What To Do After An Accident

-Car crashes are incredibly stressful events, but the most important thing you can do in this situation is keep calm.
-This will help you take stock of your situation, take the time to check yourself and anyone else in your vehicle for injuries, and follow the steps you need to to ensure that you have information that will help you take legal action later.
+Car crashes are incredibly stressful events, but the most important thing you can do in this situation is to keep calm.
+This will help you take stock of your situation, take the time to check yourself and anyone else in your vehicle for injuries, and follow the steps you need to ensure that you have information that will help you take legal action later.

-- Check Yourself For Injuries: The first thing you need to do, regardless of the situation, is check yourself for injury.
+- Check Yourself For Injuries: The first thing you need to do, regardless of the situation, is to check yourself for injury.
 Even if your mind immediately turns to your passenger’s safety, the same rule that flight attendants hammer home on airplanes applies here – your safety needs to be your priority.
 Once you’ve checked to make sure that you are in a state to help others, then you can turn your thoughts to other people.
 No matter how you feel though, you need to get medical attention.
 At the very least, you will have an up to date medical record that can be invaluable in court.